HahnSoloCup/NFA-to-DFA-Hopcroft-Algorithm/README.md

 Theoretical computational model conversion and state minimization algorithm

 This algorithm was designed to take data regarding nondeterministic finite automata and transform them into deterministic finite automata.
-These automata can also be optimized with a hopcroft state minimization implementation Most of the code explaination and demonstration is included in the documentation.
+These automata can also be optimized with a hopcroft state minimization implementation.
+Most of the code explaination and demonstration is included in the documentation.

 The Main - MinGW